GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 All these principles are described in more detail in the books by Robert C. Martin, for example, in "Clean Architecture: A Craftsman's Guide to Software Structure and Design".
 The name of this book may be misleading because this is a book not about architecture but about tidiness.

+#### The Law of Demeter

+[The Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter) facilitates the abstinence of the dependence on inner structure of the used classes and components.
+If there is such a dependence, it is better to be reimplemented as an incapsulated method of the dependent class that utilizes this functionality.

 #### GRASP Principles